inoxlang/inox/README.md

-# Inox
+# Inoxlang

 <img src="https://avatars.githubusercontent.com/u/122291844?s=200&v=4" alt="a shield"></img>

-🛡️ Inox is a secure programming language for **Web Application Development**.
+🛡️ Your **shield** against complexity in Web Development.

+Inoxlang is released as a **single binary** that contains all you need to do fullstack development.
+Zero config.
+Zero bloat.

 **Web Dev Features**
 - [XML Expressions (HTML)](#xml-expressions)